DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

 ---

 **TL;DR** Go is an excellent choice for building fast and scalable API's.
 The `net/http` package provides most of what you need, but augmented with the [Gorilla Toolkit](http://www.gorillatoolkit.org/), you'll have an API up and running in no time.
 Learn how to build and secure a Go API with JSON Web Tokens and consume it via a modern UI built with React.
+If you want to follow along with the tutorial or want a reference for later, check out the Github [repo](https://github.com/auth0-blog/auth0-golang-jwt) for the code we're going to write.

 ---